DivineOps/terraform-labs/README.md

 az aks get-versions --location <region_you_plan_to_use> -o table
 ```

 This will list the versions currently supported by AKS including Minor and Patch versions.
-Use your choise in the variabled named k8sVer in the [variables.tf](/aks_advnet_rbac/variables.tf) file.
+Use your choice in the variable named k8sVer in the [variables.tf](/aks_advnet_rbac/variables.tf) file.

-* Intialize your Terraform to get the latest plugins needed
+* Initialize your Terraform to get the latest plugins needed

-CD into the cloned repo and then into the aks_advnet_rbac folder and run your terraform init to ge the latest AzureRM providers
+CD into the cloned repo and then into the aks_advnet_rbac folder and run your terraform init to get the latest AzureRM providers
 ```
 cd aks_advnet_rbac
 terraform init